-Moving is stressful, there is no doubt about it.
+Moving is stressful, there is no question about it.
 We have done it so many times now – in town, from town to town, country to country, and overseas.
 Our first moves were rather chaotic, but then I learned how to make it more bearable.
 Now another move is right before us so it’s time to get started.

 1. Organize your belongings